|Compatibilità:||IdSurvey 7||IdSurvey 8|

 You can also schedule automatic periodic exports by clicking on the clock icon.
 However, using this feature on many surveys or surveys with a large number of interviews may slow down the system.
 It is therefore highly recommended to stop scheduled exports when they are no longer needed.

-It allows you to choose whether to export completed interviews or partial interviews.
+It allows to choose whether to export completed interviews, only those validated by the Quality control section, or partial interviews.

 It allows you to include or exclude completed interviews that exceed the survey quotas.